 How to buy CONCACAF Gold Cup tickets

-Browse the above listings of CONCACAF Gold Cup matches to find one you would like to attend.
-Once you find the perfect date and event, click on the green button on the right hand side of the screen to see all available tickets for that game.
+- Browse the above listings of CONCACAF Gold Cup tickets to find a show you would like to attend.
+Once you find the perfect date and show time, click on the button on the right hand side of the event to see all available tickets for that show.

-Next, explore all available tickets on the left hand side of the screen.
-Filters at the bottom of the page allow tickets to be sorted by price, or by SeatGeek’s Deal Score feature, which ranks tickets by value and tells you exactly how good of a deal you're looking at.
-On the right hand side, you can explore SeatGeek’s interactive stadium and arena maps to find the perfect seating section, and to get a preview of what a view from a seat in that section will look like.
+- Next, explore all available CONCACAF Gold Cup tickets on the left hand side of the screen.
+Filters at the top of the page allow tickets to be sorted by price, or by SeatGeek’s Deal Score feature, which ranks tickets by value and tells you exactly how good of a deal you're looking at.
+On the right hand side, you can explore SeatGeek’s interactive maps to find the perfect seating section, and to get a preview of what a view from a seat in that section will look like.

 - To buy CONCACAF Gold Cup tickets, click the ticket listing and you will be directed to SeatGeek’s checkout process to complete the information fields.